MS in Mathematics

-The Department of Mathematics offers Master’s of Science in Mathematics degree with two tracks:
+The Department of Mathematics offers a Masters of Science degree in Mathematics with two tracks:

 - Theory track: This track is oriented towards students who are interested in mathematics as an abstract discipline.
 These students may be considering a Ph.D. in mathematics or in a related discipline.
 Core coursework for this track includes fundamental topics in advanced abstract mathematics.